The future of patient data: 3 pillars of successful analytics implementation

 Today, healthcare consumers are more empowered with the health data readily available through healthcare information tools and devices.
 Informed patients track every aspect of their care from many sources, including personal gadgets, health apps, consults from multiple specialties, and diagnostic centers.

-The influx of data from many sources, and open API technologies, are changing how patients are coming prepared for outpatient consultations.
-They expect care at home health settings, armed with data from their devices and google research.
+The influx of healthcare data from many sources, and open API technologies, are changing how patients are coming prepared for outpatient consultations.
+They expect healthcare at home health settings, armed with data and analytics from their devices and google research.

 On the other hand, data is abundant for health systems and physicians, coming in from multiple sources – patient-care applications, personal and medical equipment, hospital administration, operations, supply chain, logistics, referrals and human resource management.